yaroslav1982/RockMagPlot/README.md

 RockMagPlot-setup.exe - insallation file for RockMagPlot.
 GMSfolder.vbs, Create_panel.vbs, Delete_panel.vbs - script files to install/uninstall the program.

+RockMagPlot has been tested to work with CorelDRAW 16.

 ==== Working with program ====

-Installation and running program
 Run RockMagPlot-setup.exe.
 Administrator priviledges in Windows 7 or later versions are needed.
 Press "Copy files", then "Create Panel".
 Launch CorelDraw.
 Make sure that "RockMagPlot" toolbar is visible and user may run macros.

 Working with *.j_m files

 Press "Open" button on "RockMagPlot" toolbar.
 Pressing "Open J_M file and select *.j_m file (e.g. 221-EK11.j_m).
 Wait while data processing, then select element from listbox in "List of Plots" window and press "Auto" button.
 User can change plot parameters in "Drafting" window.

 Working with *.csv files

 Press "Open" button on "RockMagPlot" toolbar.
 Pressing "Open CSV file and select *.csv file (e.g. 221-EK11.csv).
 Wait while data processing, then press "Load style" button in "List of Plots" window, select element from listbox  and press "Drafting" button.